By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 First, let me say that I’m not a fan of high-heat frying with oil of any kind because the heat can cause the oil to oxidize, which makes it inflammatory.
 If I’m going to use some oil on the stovetop to cook meat or veggies, I prefer a quick sauté.

 For that type of cooking, I like coconut oil—or if you can’t handle the taste of coconut oil (it does have one, so beware), avocado oil is another good option.

-Used that way, extra virgin olive oil (EVOO) is great in any amount (I recommend eating as much as you can handle).
+Used that way, extra virgin olive oil (EVOO) is great in any amount (I recommend eating about 4 Tbsp a day, as that was the amount given in the Predimed study).
 I consider it the “secret sauce” of the Mediterranean diet, and study after study has proven just how much olive oil can improve our health.
 It’s been shown to:

 - Improve blood pressure

 - Reduce oxidation of LDL cholesterol while increasing protective HDL